akhodakivskiy/VimFx/documentation/notifications.md

 VimFx’s notifications are similar to the “URL popup,” shown when hovering or focusing links, but is placed on the opposite side.

-Notifications are shown until you click them, press a key or switch tab.
+Notifications are shown until you click something, press a key or switch tab.

 (See also the [`notifications_enabled`] pref.)